vain0x/milone-lang/docs/internals/glossary.md

 - decl (declaration):
     - Kind of syntax that appears in module directly.
     - In milone-lang, declarations don't appear inside statements or expressions.
+- def (definition)
+    - Data of entities (such as variables and types).
 - deref (dereference)
     - Operation `*p` in C.
 - div (division)